MasFlam/durak/docs/README.md

 the form of a closed tag, or an opening tag, body and closing tag.
 They look almost exactly the same as in HTML, but note that a closing tag is always `</>` (you don't repeat the element's name).
 An element can have attributes (that correspond 1:1 to HTML attributes), whose values are not just strings, but can be full expressions.
+If an attribute that is not the last one in the tag has a value, it needs to be followed semicolon.
+Attributes don't have to have values.
+In fact, when an attribute's value is `None`, it appears in the output HTML as if it had no value.
 ```dr
 <!-- A closed tag: -->
 <hr/>